3 min read

 We are legion

 Our work is not to fix the splits in our mind, or chase the fantasy of permanent inner stillness.
-Our work is to understand what is happening inside—and learn how to align faster as the world keeps changing.
+Our work is to understand the system inside.
+And learn how to align faster as the world keeps changing.